khaors/geocompr/main.md

 Section \@ref(geo-ras) covers geometric transformations on raster objects.
 This involves changing the size and number of the underlying pixels, and assigning them new values.
-It teaches how to align rasters, enabling the map algebra methods demonstrated in section \@ref(map-algebra) to work on raster objects from different sources (section \@ref(raster-alignment)).
-Raster aggregation is covered in section \@ref(ras-agg).
+It teaches how to change the resolution (also called raster aggregation and disaggregation), the extent and the origin of a raster.
+These operations are especially useful if one would like to align raster datasets from diverse sources (see section \@ref(raster-alignment)).
+Only making sure that these rasters share the same header information allows the jointly usage of map algebra operations (see section \@ref(map-algebra)).

-A vital type of geometry transformation is *reprojection*, from one coordinate reference system (CRS) to another.
+A vital type of geometry transformation is *reprojecting* from one coordinate reference system (CRS) to another.
-Because of the importance of reprojection, introduced in section \@ref(crs-intro), and the fact that it applies to raster and vector geometries alike, it is the topic of the first section in this chapter.
+Because of the importance of reprojection, introduced in Chapter \@ref(spatial-class) (see figure \@ref(fig:vectorplots) and section \@ref(crs-intro)), and the fact that it applies to raster and vector geometries alike, it is the topic of the first section in this chapter.

 ## Reprojecting geographic data